Hospital and Outpatient Visitation Policy

 Kincaid Entrance (south) - Weekdays 5:30 a.m. - 7:30 p.m.

 How can I be sure that my loved one will be safely cared for during the COVID-19 outbreak?
+Skagit Regional Health is committed to clinical excellence and vigilance in following COVID-19 guidance and protocols to provide outstanding care at this time, and always.
 Employees wash or sanitize their hands each time they enter and exit a patient’s room.
-They also wear Personal Protection Equipment when they enter the room of a patient with an infectious illness.
+They also wear appropriate Personal Protection Equipment when they enter the room of a patient with an infectious illness.
 Skagit Regional Health is following Centers for Disease Control and Prevention (CDC) guidelines and screening protocols and following infection control prevention best practices.

 We appreciate your understanding during these uncertain times.
 We are confident that together we will continue to deliver the highest quality of care.